BLSQ/ops-local-hosting/README.md

 docker run --rm httpd:2.4-alpine htpasswd -nbB admin '<<replaceme1>>' | cut -d ":" -f 2 | sed -r 's/[$]+/\$\$/g'
 ```

-This calls htpasswd, keep only the password part and replace $ by $$ to get it right in docker-compose yml)
+This calls htpasswd, keep only the password part and replace $ by $$ to get it right in docker-compose yml.

 Note that if the portainer has already started, you need to stop it, delete the volume

 generate a password for SECRET_KEY_BASE